rudderlabs/rudderstack-docs/destinations/analytics/Adobe Analytics/adobe-analytics-mobile-device-mode.md

 ## Sending Events

-Map all the events defined at the Adobe Mobile Service dashboard to the `Map Rudder Events to Adobe Custom Eevnts` settings at the Rudderstack dashboard.
+Map all the events defined at the Adobe Mobile Services dashboard at the `Map Rudder Events to Adobe Custom Events` settings on the Rudderstack dashboard.

 ## Sending Custom Properties

-Map all the properties defined at the Adobe Mobile Service dashboard to the `Map Rudder Context data to Adobe Contex Data` settings at the Rudderstack
+Map all the properties defined at the Adobe Mobile Services dashboard at the `Map Rudder Context data to Adobe Context Data` settings on the Rudderstack dashboard.

-% hint style="warning" %}
+{% hint style="warning" %}
-**Note**: For Android device mode, do not map `Initialise Heartbeat` & `Heartbeat Playhead Update` with any video events.
+**Note**: In Android device mode we do not support `Initialise Heartbeat` & `Heartbeat Playhead Update` video events.
 {% endhint %}

 ## Identify

-When you make an Identify call, Rudderstack sets the Adobe visitorId to the value of the userId.
+When you make an Identify call, Rudderstack sets the Adobe visitorId to the value of the user’s Rudder userId.

 A sample `identify` calls looks like the following: